MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 .. warning::

    Windows native install is not currently supported in 2.0.
 To use the aligner on Windows, please set up the "Windows Subsystem
-   For Linux" and use the bash console to continue the instructions.
+   For Linux" and use the Bash console to continue the instructions.

 1. Install Anaconda/Miniconda (https://docs.conda.io/en/latest/miniconda.html)
 2. Create new environment via :code:`conda create -n aligner -c conda-forge python=3.8 openfst=1.7.6 pynini=2.1.0 ngram=1.3.9 baumwelch=0.3.1`
 3. Run :code:`pip install montreal-forced-aligner`
-4. Install third-party binaries via :code:`mfa thirdparty download` (see also `collect_binaries`_ to collect locally built binaries)
+4. Install third-party binaries via :code:`mfa thirdparty download` (see also :ref:`collect_binaries` to collect locally built binaries)

 .. _collect_binaries: